June 4, 2026

 Buyers commonly want clear answers to questions like these:

-When you can provide factual, organized answers, the property tends to show more confidently.
+When you can provide factual, organized answers, the property tends to show more effectively.

 Floodplain issues can affect value, timing, and buyer financing.
-Both Lyme and Orford require local permit review for proposed development in Special Flood Hazard Areas, and both towns require flood-resistant construction methods and anchoring standards for certain work in mapped flood areas.
+Hanover, Lyme, and Orford require local permit review for proposed development in Special Flood Hazard Areas, and both towns require flood-resistant construction methods and anchoring standards for certain work in mapped flood areas.

 Even if you are not planning improvements before the sale, floodplain status still matters to buyers and lenders.
 A home near the river may raise questions about insurance, future renovation limits, and long-term ownership costs.

 FEMA defines a Special Flood Hazard Area as the 1-percent-annual-chance flood zone.
-In these areas, mandatory flood insurance purchase rules can apply.
+In these areas, mandatory purchase rules for flood insurance may apply.

+If you are considering improvements before listing, floodplain rules may change the math.
+In addition, Hanover, Orford and Lyme define a substantial improvement as work that increases a structure’s market value by 50 percent.
 Once a project crosses that threshold, flood-compliance review may become more significant.
-That can increase cost, slow the timeline, or reduce the return on a pre-sale renovation.
+That can increase costs, slow the timeline, or reduce the return on a pre-sale renovation.

 A dock can be a major selling point, but only if its legal status is clear.
 In New Hampshire, a temporary seasonal dock on a lake or pond may be exempt from full permitting only if a notice is filed and the dock meets specific conditions.